srujandeshpande/NameThatColor/README.md

 # color-info
-Provides info about a color
+Provides the closest name of a color hex that you provide!